patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Finally, provide the session accessor to the shell runtime.
+👉 The last step before creating the shared package and and using the session in the remote module is to connect everything together by passing the session accessor to the shell runtime at instanciation.

 ```tsx
 // host - bootstrap.tsx